openwdl/learn-wdl/0_language-concepts.md

         - `last_revised_by` - name
     - variables - strongly typed (c-language features below)
     - parameters - in the form of `${param_name}`
     - `param_meta` - at task level, additional information about task-level parameters
+        - example: `parameter_meta { inputFile: "the file that myTask will use"}`

   ---